Fibrations by plane quartic curves with a canonical moving singularity: A moving singularity of multiplicity three

 The strict transform $H \subset \wt S$ of the curve $(0:0:1)\times \PP^1\su S$ is a horizontal smooth rational curve of self-intersection $-1$.
 If we blow down successively the curves $H$, $E_2^{(1)}$, $E_2^{(2)}$, $\dots$, $E_1^{(2)}$, $E_1^{(1)}$, then we obtain a smooth surface isomorphic to the projective plane. \end{thm}

-As the function field $F|K=k(S)|k(\PP^1)$ is a quadratic purely inseparable extension of the quasi-elliptic Frobenius pullback $F_1|K$, it is clear that the fibration $f:\wt S \to \PP^1$ admits a description as a purely inseparable covering of degree 2 of a quasi-elliptic fibration.
+As the function field $F|K=k(S)|k(\PP^1)$ is an inseparable extension of degree 2 of the quasi-elliptic Frobenius pullback $F_1|K$, it is clear that the fibration $f:\wt S \to \PP^1$ is a purely inseparable covering of degree 2 of a quasi-elliptic fibration.
+Let us describe this covering.

 We consider the fibration by cuspidal cubics given by the projection morphism